-Closing gaps in case with annual wellness visits.
+Closing gaps in care with annual wellness visits

-Educate and incentivize members to get their annual wellness visit.
+Educate and incentivize members to complete an annual wellness visit

 Revel’s approach for this health plan was to align a targeted strategy with information compiled from member data.
 The Revel team created specific member segmentation and designed messaging relevant to each member demographic.
 Using a combination of education and empathy, the program delivered messages that were targeted to each member’s perceived motivation for visiting the doctor.